Mozambique

 • Establishment of appropriate standard operating procedures on meteorology and disaster risk management

-• Enacted enabling national policies and legislations on meteorology and disaster risk management
+• Enacted enabling national policies and legislation on meteorology and disaster risk management

 • Supported timely declaration of state of emergency by the Heads of State and Government in SADC to allow swift humanitarian assistance in response to available scientific evidence.